highcharts/sonification-studio/README.md

 ### Source files

 Source files are found under `/src`, with `/src/app` containing all front end components, `/src/core` containing the program logic and utilities, and `/src/store` containing the Vuex data store modules with default parameters.

+### Notable dependencies

+The project has a dependency on the open source Javacsript library [mathJS](https://mathjs.org).
+This library is used for the "Fill equation" functionality on the data page.